310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

     <td>
       It undoubtedly transformed into something ‘special’ since last year
       <br>
-      Transcending logic itself, what I simply ‘liked’ back then
+      Transcending logic itself, what I simply ‘liked’ back then[^1]
       <br>
       Now yells out from the very core of my heart
     </td>